220.127.116.11 New information about ATI

-The Registrar may receive new information about a parent's adjusted taxable income.
+The Registrar may receive new information about a parent's ATI.
 There are rules about whether this new information can be used to amend a parent's child support assessment.

 CSA Act section 58, section 58AA, section 58A

 When the Registrar receives new information about a person’s taxable income, the relevant child support assessment may be updated depending on the period the income will apply to.